History of Vietnam: Đông Sơn culture and the Legend of Hồng Bàng dynasty

 According to a Vietnamese legend which first appeared in the 14th century book Lĩnh nam chích quái, the tribal chief Lộc Tục (c.
 2919 – 2794 BC) proclaimed himself as Kinh Dương Vương and founded the state of Xích Quỷ in 2879 BC, that marks the beginning of the Hồng Bàng dynastic period.
 However, modern Vietnamese historians assume, that statehood was only developed in the Red River Delta by the second half of 1st millennium BC.
 Kinh Dương Vương was succeeded by Sùng Lãm (c.
-2825 BC – ?).
+2825 BC – 2525 BC).
 The next royal dynasty produced 18 monarchs, known as the Hùng Kings, who renamed their country Văn Lang.
 The administrative system includes offices like military chief (lạc tướng), paladin (lạc hầu) and mandarin (bố chính).

 Great numbers of metal weapons and tools excavated at various Phung Nguyen culture sites in northern Indochina are associated with the beginning of the Copper Age in Southeast Asia.
-Furthermore, the beginning of the Bronze Age has been verified for around 500 B.C. at Đông Sơn.
+Furthermore, the beginning of the Bronze Age has been verified for around 500 BC at Đông Sơn.
 Vietnamese historians usually attribute the Đông Sơn culture with the kingdoms of Văn Lang, Âu Lạc, and the Hồng Bàng dynasty.
 The local Lạc Việt community had developed a highly sophisticated industry of quality bronze production, processing and the manufacturing of tools, weapons and exquisite Bronze drums.
-Certainly of symbolic value they were intended to be used for religious or ceremonial purposes.
-The craftsmen of these objects required refined skills in melting techniques, in the Lost-wax casting technique and acquired master skills of composition and execution for the elaborate engravings.
+Certainly of symbolic value, they were intended to be used for religious or ceremonial purposes.
+The craftsmen of these objects required refined skills in melting techniques, in the lost-wax casting technique and acquired master skills of composition and execution for the elaborate engravings.

 The Legend of Thánh Gióng tells of a youth, who leads the Văn Lang kingdom to victory against the Ân invaders from the north, saves the country and goes straight to heaven.
 He wears iron armor, rides an armored horse and wields an iron sword.
 The image implies a society of a certain sophistication in metallurgy as well as An Dương Vương's Legend of the Magic Crossbow, a weapon, that can fire thousands of bolts simultaneously, seems to hint at the extensive use of archery in warfare.
 The about 1,000 traditional craft villages of the Hồng River Delta near and around Hanoi represented throughout more than 2,000 years of Vietnamese history the national industrial and economic backbone.
 Countless, mostly small family run manufacturers have over the centuries preserved their ethnic ideas by producing highly sophisticated goods, built temples and dedicated ceremonies and festivals in an unbroken culture of veneration for these legendary popular spirits.